 - Boosted Productivity: When team members can connect with one another using the methods and devices that are most comfortable to them, they work more efficiently.

 - Better User Experience: One of the less mentioned benefits of unified communications, workers simply do better when the collaboration tools they use are intuitive and more enjoyable to use.

-- Improved Customer Service: Unified communications and collaboration gives workers the tools they use to address customer issues with minimal waiting time, which increases the first-call resolution and leads to happier customers.
+- Improved Customer Service: Unified communications and collaboration gives workers the tools they use to address customer issues effectively, and leads to happier customers.

 Unified Communications And Collaboration Components

 A unified communications (UC) solution consists of two components.
 The server-side component of UC will either be cloud-based or will be implemented on-site.
 If you select on-site, you may work with a vendor who will provide and maintain specific servers for your unified communication needs.
 In other cases, the unified communications solutions provider will simply offer software that you can run on a Windows or Linux server of your choice.

 Unified Communications as a Service (UCaaS) is often used as the preferred term for cloud UC services.
 There are multiple benefits of selecting this as your UC communications option.
 Primarily, it allows you to implement unified communications (UC) without investing a lot of capital in equipment and managing ongoing support and maintenance needs.
 Even better, this is a solution that meshes well with mobile workforces.
 Users are never inhibited by geography.
 They are able to connect to the real-time communication services they need as long as they have access to the internet.
 Further, cloud-based UC works quite well with disaster recovery applications and helps to ensure ongoing business continuity.